-Showing the source of the foods served a dual purpose.
-On one hand, dishes like the beaver and black bear from the Ouachita River watershed, and venison from Arkansas, reflected pride in the local game.5 However, there was also pride in being able to serve a wide variety of foods transported over long distances by rail.6 This is immediately evident by the “Baltimore (Raw) Oysters” proclaimed in large artistic type.
-The menu includes some perishable foods like California salmon and Mackinaw trout, and many interesting game dishes, such as Kansas buffalo, Nebraska antelope, and Texas jack rabbits.
+There were probably several reasons for showing the orgin of the food.
+Dishes like the beaver and black bear from the Ouachita River watershed, and venison from Arkansas, reflected pride in their local game.5 In addition, there was a special appreciation in being able to transport such a wide variety of foods over long distances by rail.6 This is immediately evident by the large artistic type used for the “Baltimore (Raw) Oysters.”
+This menu also includes more perishable foods like California salmon and Mackinaw trout, and many interesting game dishes, such as Kansas buffalo, Nebraska antelope, and Texas jack rabbits.

-This menu also expresses the novelty of being able to procure such a wide variety of foods in rural Arkansas.
-The introduction of the railroads in the 1840s profoundly affected people’s sense of time and space.
-At first, it was the change in personal mobility that was startling, but during the enormous expansion after the Civil War, it was the vast increase in freight traffic that changed perceptions.7 By the 1870s, refrigerated cars dramatically impacted food distribution, changing the concept of how many different foods could be included on one menu, even in the most isolated locations.
-The transformation must have been exhilarating, such as the moment when fresh oysters suddenly began to appear on menus throughout the country.
-New products were showing up all the time—Tobasco (sic) Red Pepper Sauce makes an early appearance on this menu.
+Being able to procure such a wide variety of foods in rural Arkansas was something new.
+When railroads were introduced in the 1840s, they profoundly affected people’s sense of time and space.
+Initially, it was the change in personal mobility that was startling, but as the rail network expanded after the Civil War, it was the vast increase in freight traffic that changed perceptions.7 By the 1870s, refrigerated cars dramatically impacted food distribution.
+This new-found capability changed how many different foods could be included on one menu, even in isolated locations.
+The transformation must have been exhilarating, such as when fresh oysters suddenly began to appear on daily menus throughout the country.
+New products were being introduced all the time—Tobasco (sic) Red Pepper Sauce makes an early appearance on this menu.

 |Refrigerated Railroad Car (ca. 1870)|

-As a result, both menus include many archetypal foods that Americans no longer eat.
+As a result, both menus include many archetypal American foods that we no longer eat.
 Twain did not provide specific instructions as to where his coon and possum should be procured.
-He may have included these critters (presumably eaten in his youth) to amuse his readers as much as anything.
-However, in the Trans-Mississippi region, these were nostalgic foods that harkened back to the time when the settlers first cleared the land.
-The hunts continued for years afterward, evolving into something of a folk tradition.
-However, these foods were also reminiscent of life in the Old South.
-It is interesting that the Arlington menu notes that its raccoon came from Tennessee and its possum from Mississippi, especially since both were plentiful in Arkansas.
-The hotel was not making a gustatory distinction; the place of origin had a deeper meaning.
+He may have included these critters, which he presumably ate in his youth, simply to amuse his readers.
+Nevertheless, in the Trans-Mississippi region, these were nostalgic foods that harkened back to the time when settlers first cleared the land.
+The hunt for these animals continued for years afterward, becoming something of a folk tradition.
+It is interesting that the Arlington menu notes that the raccoon it served came from Tennessee and the possum from Mississippi, especially since both were plentiful in Arkansas.
+However, the hotel was not making a gustatory distinction; the place of origin had a deeper meaning.
+These foods had come to represent life in the Old South.
 By 1875, the hunting of these animals was almost the exclusive domain of former slaves, reminiscent of their years of bondage when they pursued them at night to provide meat for their families.9

-Despite the similarities, there are also some big differences between these two menus.
+There are also some big differences between these two menus.
 Twain used simple language like “Northern Style,” and more often “Southern Style,” to describe his most elaborate preparations.
 He also desired “all sorts of American pastries.”
 By comparison, the assortment of pastries on the Arlington menu is international—Genoise cake, Russian biscuits, Chinese pears, Mecca loaves, and English macaroons.
-In fact, English food was the basis of restaurant and hotel fare in America at this time, as reflected by the Leicestershire pork pot pie and English plum pudding.
+Indeed, English food was then the primary basis of restaurant and hotel fare in the United States, as reflected by the Leicestershire pork pot pie and English plum pudding.
 There are no English dishes on Twain’s menu.

 The absence of French on Twain's bill of fare is also revealing.
 French was used extensively on the menus of luxury establishments in the nineteenth century.
 The Arlington Hotel served a number of dishes with names like pate de foie gros (sic) à la Strasbourg and gigot d’agneau à la Provencale.
 Some of the English dishes are described in a mixture of English and French, such as mayonaise of chicken à la Anglaise.
 The English and French influence is neatly summarized by the beverages—English breakfast tea and coffee à la Francaise.